Enrolment in the vocational secondary school in the Swiss canton of Zurich

 However, the reality is different: the entrance exam for the BMS is more of a "learning exam" than the one for the Gymnasium.
 Although the learning objectives are more extensive, fewer tasks are set in which the students are "thrown in at the deep end".

-With the appropriate preparation, can succeed in the BMS exam!
+With the appropriate preparation, you can succeed in the BMS exam!

 The Vocational High School (BMS) - Springboard for a Successful Future

-Many students have the dream of later pursuing a university or comparable education.
-They want to attend the Gymnasium in order to take the Matura and open the door to numerous educational paths.
-For many, a world comes crashing down when they fail the entrance exam for the Gymnasium.
-Today, however, an alternative path exists in the form of the Vocational High School (BMS), which is more suitable for many young people.
-Some find it difficult to cope with the theory-heavy nature of high school education and would like to gain a foothold in practice at an earlier stage.
+Many pupils dream of going on to university or similar higher education.
+They want to attend grammar school to obtain their school-leaving certificate and open the door to numerous educational pathways.
+For many, their world falls apart when they fail the grammar school entrance exam.
+However, the vocational baccalaureate school (BMS) now offers an alternative route that is better suited to many young people.
+Some struggle with the theoretical nature of grammar school education and would like to gain practical experience earlier.
 This is possible with the BMS.

-An entrance examination must also be taken for the BMS, but this differs from the Gymi examination in various respects.
-The level of knowledge at the end of the 3rd secondary level is tested, and English is also tested in addition to Mathematics, German and French.
-The focus of the exam is also different.
+An entrance exam must also be taken for the BMS, but it differs from the grammar school exam in several respects.
+The exam tests the level of knowledge at the end of the first semester of the third secondary level.

-The BMS entrance exam is a "learning exam".
-If a student has mastered the material learned in secondary school and is also familiar with the structure and procedure of the entrance exam, he or she has a good chance of passing the exam successfully.
-In the Lern-Forum preparation course, young people learn what is important for successful exam preparation.
-They are given an overview of the material tested and an in-depth look at the topics relevant to the exam.
-By practicing with old exams, it becomes clear what is required, so the students can recognize their own weak points and correct them in time.
+The BMS entrance examination is a ‘learning examination’.
+If a student has mastered the material covered in secondary school and is also familiar with the structure and procedure of the entrance examination, they have a good chance of passing the examination.
+In the preparatory course offered by the Lern-Forum, young people learn what is important for successful exam preparation.
+They are given an overview of the material covered in the exam and an in-depth insight into the topics relevant to the exam.
+By practising with old exams, it becomes clear what is required.
+This enables students to identify their own weaknesses and improve them in good time.

 Course dates and registration